 Musician Marilyn Manson has been accused of abuse by multiple women, with allegations ranging from sexual assault to psychological abuse.

-The cascade of allegations began Monday when actor Evan Rachel Wood and at least four other women spoke out against Manson on social media.
-Several other women have come forward in the days since.
+The cascade of allegations began in early February when actor Evan Rachel Wood and at least four other women spoke out against Manson on social media.
+Several other women came forward in the days that followed.

 The 52-year-old shock rocker, whose real name is Brian Warner, has denied the allegations, calling them “horrible distortions of reality” and claiming his “intimate relationships have always been entirely consensual.”